Cerebral arteriovenous malformation: Radiosurgical

 Radiosurgery has been widely used on small AVMs with considerable success.
 The Gamma Knife is an apparatus used to precisely apply a controlled radiation dosage to the volume of the brain occupied by the AVM.
 While this treatment does not require an incision and craniotomy (with their own inherent risks), three or more years may pass before the complete effects are known, during which time patients are at risk of bleeding.
 Complete obliteration of the AVM may or may not occur after several years, and repeat treatment may be needed.
 Radiosurgery is itself not without risk.
 In one large study, nine percent of patients had transient neurological symptoms, including headache, after radiosurgery for AVM.
 However, most symptoms resolved, and the long-term rate of neurological symptoms was 3.8%.

 Neuroendovascular therapy

-Embolization is performed by interventional neuroradiologists and the occlusion of blood vessels most commonly is obtained with ethylene vinyl alcohol copolymer (Onyx) or n-butyl cyanoacrylate.
+Embolization is performed by interventional neuroradiologists and the occlusion of blood vessels most commonly is obtained with ethylene vinyl alcohol copolymer (Onyx) or n-butyl cyanoacrylate (a type of glue).
 These substances are introduced by a radiographically guided catheter, and block vessels responsible for blood flow into the AVM.
+Angiography uses a radiocontrast agent to make the blood vessels visible with fluoroscope technology.
 Embolization is frequently used as an adjunct to either surgery or radiation treatment.
 Embolization reduces the size of the AVM and during surgery it reduces the risk of bleeding.
 However, embolization alone may completely obliterate some AVMs.
 In high flow intranidal fistulas balloons can also be used to reduce the flow so that embolization can be done safely.